 Licensed appraisers who are familiar with home values in your area perform appraisals.
-We order the appraisal as soon as the application deposit is paid.
+We order the appraisal as soon as the Intent to Proceed has been signed by all borrowers and the upfront appraisal fee has been paid.
 Generally, it takes 10-14 days before the written report is sent to us.
 We follow up with the appraiser to insure that it is completed as soon as possible.
 If you are refinancing, and an interior inspection of the home is necessary, the appraiser should contact you to schedule a viewing appointment.
 If you don’t hear from the appraiser within seven days of the order date, please inform your Loan Officer.
 If you are purchasing a new home, the appraiser will contact the real estate agent, if you are using one, or the seller to schedule an appointment to view the home.

 Does Argent Federal Credit Union provide financing for manufactured homes?

 We define manufactured housing as housing units that are factory built with a steel undercarriage that remains as a structural component and limits the structure to a single story.
 These types of manufactured homes are sometimes known as mobile homes.
 We do not consider other factory-built housing (not built on a permanent chassis), such as modular, prefabricated, panelized, or sectional housing, to be manufactured housing.
 If your home is one of these types, please complete the application indicating that your home is a single family home.

 In order to qualify for our loan programs a manufactured home must meet the following requirements:

 - A manufactured home is any dwelling built on a permanent chassis and attached to a permanent foundation system.

 - Be a one-family dwelling that is legally classified as real property.

 - The towing hitch, wheels, and axles must have been removed and the home must be permanently attached to a foundation system that meets state and local codes as well as the manufacturer’s requirements.